 - There’s no need to maintain a woodpile which can create problems with rodents and termites.

 - This is San Diego!
 With our climate, not everyone feels the need for a roaring hot fire.
-And gas logs makes that otherwise unused second fireplace an enjoyable showcase and display.
+In addition, gas logs make that otherwise unused second fireplace an enjoyable showcase and display.

 Cons of Gas Logs

 - Uniform Mechanical Code requires that the damper be locked permanently in a FULLY open position.
+The damper will be locked fully open with a damper clamp.
 If you don’t have glass doors on the front of your fireplace, this can be like having an open window all the time and you may lose every bit of heat in your home.
 In fact, every time your central heat or furnace kicks on, all you’re doing is sucking cold air down your chimney and into the room which totally defeats the whole purpose of having your furnace on.
 The solution to this heat loss is to install glass doors, but not all fireplaces can have glass doors.
 As an example, some manufacturers don’t have listed glass doors available for all prefab fireplaces.

 - In San Diego, the vast majority of the households use natural gas (as opposed to propane) which leaves you at the mercy of SDG&E’s fluctuating natural gas prices.

 - Although many gas log sets have a very realistic look, there are no log sets on the market that produce a wood crackling sound.